 What is conservation haiku all about?

 Conservation haiku* started on the social media platform Twitter!
 In June 2015, Steph tweeted that she will share a haiku on Twitter for every week of the coming year.
 Sam picked up on Steph’s tweet and said, ‘Love!
 Can I join you?
 Can we make this a thing? #conservationhaiku’.
-Now, some 20 weeks later, we have more than 40 haiku to share, and decided to start compiling our completed as well as future haiku here on this blog: conservationhaiku.org.
-The goal of our blog is to offer a unique and educational experience for visitors through the combination of poetry, imagery, short stories and informational text about conservation topics of interest to us.
-Welcome to our blog, we hope that you enjoy your visit and learn something new about our natural environment, biodiversity, and other topical issues related to the conservation of nature around the world.
-You can also follow our latest haiku each week on Twitter by following each of us @ConnectedWaters and @SamOester, and by following the hashtag #conservationhaiku.
+The goal of our blog is to offer a unique engaging and learning experience for visitors through the combination of poetry, imagery, short stories and informational text about our haiku topics.
+We hope that you enjoy your visit and learn something new about our natural environment, biodiversity, and other topical issues related to the conservation of nature around the world.

 *Haiku is a traditional form of Japanese poetry.
 Modern haiku is written in three lines following a 5/7/5 syllable count.
 Traditionally, haiku focused on images from nature.
 Haiku emphasize simplicity, intensity, and directness of expression.